 Make Writing Assignments More Meaningful and Relevant

-Writing across the curriculum is one way to accomplish this.
-You retain control over the general subject matter, but your child gets to narrow down the specific topic choices.
-Some of these ideas may help get you started:
+Writing across the curriculum is one way to do this.
+While you retain control over the general subject matter, your child gets to narrow the specific topic choices.
+Some of these ideas may help get you started.

 - Using diaries to write about history